Batresh sat in a folding chair. From the second row of risers, she looked down at an empty first row.

-He looked at her but didn’t recognize her.
+He looked at her without recognition.

 He had not seen her since he was five.

-Only two weeks had passed for her, but 14 years for him.
+Two weeks had passed for her, but 14 years for him.

-Looking to her left, she saw the man sitting next to her, Bob, was watching the beautiful, young man approach.
+Looking to her left, she saw the man sitting next to her, Bob, watching the beautiful, young man approach.